Golden Gate

 Members shall reside in or attend school in the city of San Francisco.
 Like all NCL, Inc. Chapters, Golden Gate aims to foster the mother-daughter relationship by serving its communities together.

-The Golden Gate Chapter of NCL, Inc. was started in June of 2016 and became a fully chartered Chapter in April of 2018.
-Today over 250 active members join together to focus on empowering future women leaders through community service, leadership and cultural connections.
+Our Chapter was founded in June 2016 and became a fully chartered Chapter in April 2018.
+Today, more than 250 active members join together through meaningful philanthropic work, leadership opportunities, and cultural connections.

 Golden Gate Chapter Vision